Nlichauco/Tone-Research/README.md

 However these are all used by different files/functions, this is just a master list of all libraries used.

-There is also a READCSV function which is not included in any of the files, but it is in Maine.py, I didn't include this function becuase you need to download the WKWSCI lexicon, and store it in the 'current' directory in order to use it.
-We could also just not use the lexicon anymore as we are primarily using IBM Tone Analyzer for meaningful data.

 **File Description**
 ***********************************************************